migueldemontoro/espanaenllamas-obsolete/update/README.md

 7. After that we need to merge the old dataset with the new dataset but that is explained in [another document](./MySQL/queries/merge.md)

+8. In the admin of the production site we need to update the following items:

+    * Pages:
+        * Metodología
+        * ¿Quién detecta los incendios?
+        * Top100 Municipios
+        * Tiempos de actuación por CCAA